E-IckArt/E-IckArt/README.md

 - 💞️ I’m looking to Discover GitHub, and if I have the opportunity, to collaborate on projects.

-- 📫 How to reach me : emilie.i@live.fr
-- 📫 In the next episode ...
+- 📫 How to reach me ?
+In the next episode ...
 My LinkedIn! 😉

 <!---
 E-IckArt/E-IckArt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.